 Can you Remortgage your Property to Settle an IVA early?

 As a home owner you do not have to wait until the 5th year of your IVA to release equity.
-If there is sufficient equity in your house you could remortgage sooner and settle the Arrangement early.
+You are allowed to remortgage sooner and settle the Arrangement early.

-Normally an IVA can only be settled early if a lump sum can be provided by a third party.
+Normally you can only settle early if a lump sum can be provided by a third party.
 However it is also possible to use cash you have released from your property with a remortgage.

-You must not remortgage during an IVA without prior agreement that equity released will be sufficient to settle the Arrangement.
-Otherwise it would be treated as a windfall and you could lose them.
+Do not remortgage during your IVA without prior agreement that equity released will be used to settle early.
+Without such agreement any funds released may be treated as a windfall and you could lose them.

 Want to speak to someone about your house and an IVA?
 Give us a call (0800 011 4712) or complete the form below and we’ll call you.